Find your birthstone

 The Forum Jewellers birthstone jewellery guide will show you the birthstone for each month so you can pick out that ideal birthstone gift for that special someone or even for yourself

 Garnet comes in many different colours; However, the most popular is the deep red coloured garnet.
 Many representations of this stone relate to friendship and trust.
 Named from the Latin ‘granatum’ meaning “seed” referring to it’s resemblance to the pomegranate seed, this stone is nothing but gorgeous.

 Amethyst has a long and interesting history.
-Thought to symbolize royalty with it’s purple hue, this quartz stone does have many other colors and can be sourced in many areas of the world.
+Thought to symbolize royalty with it’s purple hue, this quartz stone does have many other colours and can be sourced in many areas of the world.
 From modern Russia to the ancient Greeks & Romans, this gemstone has tons of symbolism for every culture.

 Diamond is one of the hardest and most important gems of modern times.
-Whether you are looking for the perfect color, clarity, carat, or cut, the diamond is one of the most famous and beautiful birthstones there are.
+Whether you are looking for the perfect colour, clarity, carat, or cut, the diamond is one of the most famous and beautiful birthstones there are.

 For centuries pearl has been used as a precious stone and has had meanings from mythological and more.
 Many different cultures have used this stone for jewellery because of it’s natural beauty and refined look.
 The unique feature of the pearl is that it is the only gem to be formed by a living creature.

 Representing health and wisdom this gem comes from the ‘corundum’ mineral species.
 Hardest of natural gems aside from diamond, it is durable enough for daily wear and matches any fashionable outfit with its deep and vivid red colour.

 Peridot, the birthstone for August, has historic “powers” for healing and warding off nightmares.
 Formed deep within Earth, this gem is brought to the surface in many ways, but most commonly due to volcanic eruptions.